Residents hit out at 'disgusting' methane pong

 and live on Freeview channel 276

-The stench is suspected to be emanating from the town's wastewater treatment works, on Jameson Road.
+The stench was suspected of emanating from the town's wastewater treatment works, on Jameson Road.

-Residents have spoken out about the smell on local social media sites, in both Fleetwood and neighbouring Thornton.
+Residents have spoken out about the smell on local social media sites, in both Fleetwood and neighbouring Thornton, with some likening it to "rotten eggs" and others to "rotten onions".

 One message urged as many people to complain as possible amidst fears that there could be consequences to health.